 - The powerful restart of economic activity has broadened, with Europe and other major economies catching up with the U.S. We expect a higher inflation regime in the medium term.
-We see the Fed normalizing policy rates only in 2023 and the European Central Bank standing pat for much longer. - The new nominal has largely unfolded in 2021; the rise in long-term yields has been mainly driven by higher market pricing of inflation, with real yields remaining pinned well in negative territory. - The Fed has signaled that it is gearing up to start tapering around the end of the year.
+We see the Fed potentially lifting policy rates in late 2022 and the European Central Bank standing pat for much longer. - The new nominal has largely unfolded in 2021: the rise in long-term yields has been mainly driven by higher market pricing of inflation, with real yields remaining pinned well in negative territory. - The Fed said it will start tapering bond purchases this month, trimming them by \$15 billion a month.
 It appears reluctant to confirm its inflation mandate has been met, and this reinforces our new nominal theme. - The ECB has made a significant change to its monetary policy framework by adopting a symmetric inflation target of 2%.
 We believe this is part of a global trend to relax the constraints in earlier frameworks preventing looser policy. - Tactical implication: We are overweight European equities and inflation-linked bonds.
 We are neutral on U.S. equities.
 We upgrade EM local-currency debt to modest overweight. - Strategic implication: We remain underweight DM government bonds and prefer equities over credit.